 The new buildings help attract professors and their research, building on momentum already established.
 This century, research expenditures in the College increased by 50 percent to more than $22 million by spring 2011, and new research awards to faculty increased more than 40 percent to more than $17.5 million.

 New facilities are designed to blur the line between research and education as undergraduates often work alongside their graduate counterparts in the lab.
 They also encourage collaboration with the sciences, such as chemistry, biology, physics, math and geology, that share the same buildings with engineering faculty.

-Since becoming dean in 2005, Dr. Charles L. Karr has pushed the College to take advantage of being part of a diverse university with a strong liberal arts and business programs to help instill a spirit of innovation and creativity in UA engineering graduates.
-As enrollment continues to surge, engineering and computer science education at The University of Alabama is hitting its stride.
+In 2005, the then dean, Dr. Charles L. Karr pushed the College to take advantage of being part of a diverse university with a strong liberal arts and business programs that helped instill a spirit of innovation and creativity in UA engineering graduates.

 Based on documentation from A Promising Field: Engineering at Alabama, 1837-1987 by Robert J. Norrell, The University of Alabama Press, 1990.

 Photos courtesy of W.S.
 Hoole Special Collections Library.